rabovik/GKMatchPacketLostExample/README.md

 An example app demonstrating Game Center GKMatch GKSendDataReliable packets lost.
 See [StackOverflow question][SO].
+A workaround for this bug is a [RoUTP][RoUTP] project.

 ## Steps to reproduce the bug